Notifications for Confluent Cloud

 Status

 To list all of the subscriptions associated with that subscription, make a GET call to the subscriptions endpoint.
 The request should include an authentication header that contains an API key and secret scoped for resource management, Base64 encoded.
 For more about authentication, see Authentication.
-This will retrieve a filtered and paginated list of all subscriptions along with integrations details associated with them.
+This retrieves a filtered and paginated list of all subscriptions along with integration details associated with them.
 For a full list of APIs, see Confluent Cloud APIs.

 GET /notifications/v1/subscriptions HTTP/1.1

-A successful response will be 200 OK with a JSON payload that contains a subscription list for that organization.
-The example response that follows has been been shortened for brevity.
+A successful response is 200 OK with a JSON payload that contains a subscription list for that organization.
+The example response that follows has been shortened for brevity.

 {